BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 As we render multiple frames, we can have one view per frame.
 This is specified using a list `KeyFrame` objects, each having a frame index and a camera view.

-Here we will suppose it is the same for all (static camera).
+Here we will suppose the view is the same for all frames (static camera).

 .. code-block:: python